Recovering 3D Human Mesh from Monocular Images: A Survey: Multi-person Recovery

 The top-down paradigm has been criticized for repeated feature extraction and limited receptive field within the bounding box.
 These drawbacks make it harder to speed up and perform robustly in occlusion and truncation cases.
-Instead of designing a multi-stage pipeline, the bottom-up paradigm preserves a holistic view and provides simple one-stage solutions that are computationally efficient. \cite{sun2021monocular, zhang2021body} are single-shot methods and exploit point-based representation to represent instances by a single point at their center.
-They all simultaneously predict an instance localization heatmap and a mesh parameter map using multiple heads.
+Instead of designing a multi-stage pipeline, the bottom-up paradigm preserves a holistic view and provides simple one-stage solutions that are computationally efficient.
+Single-shot methods~\cite{sun2021monocular, zhang2021body} exploit point-based representation to represent instances by a single point at their center.
+Using multiple heads, they simultaneously predict an instance localization heatmap and a mesh parameter map.
 ROMP~\cite{sun2021monocular} constructs a repulsion field to push apart body centers that are too close.
-BMP~\cite{zhang2021body} improves the inter-instance ordinal depth loss and adopts a keypoint-aware augmentation strategy during training.
+BMP~\cite{zhang2021body} improves the inter-instance ordinal depth loss and adopts a keypoint-aware augmentation strategy during training. \rv{Crowd3D~\cite{wen2023crowd3d} proposes a framework to reconstruct the body model and global locations of hundreds of people from a single large-scene image.
+PSVT~\cite{qiu2023psvt} is an end-to-end multiperson 3D human pose and shape estimation framework with the proposed progressive video Transformer. }

-To deal with the human-human interactions, Zanfir~\etal~\cite{zanfir2018monocular} introduce a collision constrain to prevent the human models from overlapping.
+To deal with the human-human interactions, Zanfir~\etal~\cite{zanfir2018monocular} introduce a collision constraint to prevent the human models from overlapping.
 Parallelepipeds are fitted to each person at first.
-If the far-range check fails, the authors adaptively represent the limbs by a series of spheres and calculate the distances based on centers and radius as the volume occupancy loss.
-Jiang~\etal~\cite{jiang2020coherent} deploy an adapted Signed Distance Field (SDF) to the multi-person scene that takes positive inside each human and zero outside.
-Based on this, they compute an interpenetration loss for every vertex in every human model.
-Regarding the distance measurement, instead of $L_{1}$/$L_{2}$ norm, \cite{hassan2019resolving, jiang2020coherent} adopt the robust error functions in order to be not unduly affected by outliers.
+If the far-range check fails, the authors adaptively represent the limbs by a series of spheres and calculate the distances based on centers and radius as the volume occupancy loss. \rv{REMIPS~\cite{fieraru2021remips} employs an interaction-contact loss based on the contact signature and the distance at the facet level.} Jiang~\etal~\cite{jiang2020coherent} deploy an adapted Signed Distance Field (SDF) to the multi-person scene that takes positive inside each human and zero outside.
+Based on this, they compute an interpenetration loss for every vertex in every human model. \rv{OCHMR~\cite{khirodkar2022occluded} uses a global centermap and a subject-specific local centermap to encode the spatial context for each person, which serves as a conditioned input to normalize intermediate features. } \rv{Besides interpenetration, depth order incorrection often occurs in rendering multiple persons.
+The authors also propose a depth ordering-aware loss based on the segmentation and depth maps.}